This post is part of our Smug Money opinion series

 Switching to a green energy tariff for your gas and electricity?
 OMG SO easy.
-The newer suppliers, such as Pure Planet, are super tech and will have you transferred in a jiffy.
+The newer suppliers are super tech and will have you transferred in a jiffy.
 It’s one tap in an app.

 It’s easy to buy organic food and go veggie or vegan, thanks to an explosion of reasonably priced ranges at supermarkets.

 It’s getting easier to buy products that are not made of plastic, such as bamboo toothbrushes, metal drinking cups for children and metal or cardboard straws.

 It’s getting easier to buy clothes from normal high street shops that are made from organic materials, by people paid a proper wage.
 H&M, H&M, H&M.